timmc/commapps/ansible/roles/tarsnap/README.md

 billing and an open source client that performs all encryption locally.

+It's a bit slow, especially on the restore side, but it does the job.

 ## General approach

-- TODO: Each service host has its own Tarsnap private key
+- Each service host has its own Tarsnap private key
 - Each service host runs a nightly backup job
-- TODO: The management host rotates backups on behalf of the service hosts
+- TODO: The supervisor rotates backups on behalf of the service hosts

 ## Details